OK – you tried fish oil because it’s good for you.

 - Take with meals.
 This always helps with reducing side effects like burping and belching.
 Some people also find that freezing the pills reduces burps.

 - Buy Enteric-coated fish oil.
 Enteric coating prevents the pill from dissolving in the stomach.
 The pill stays intact well into the intestines.
-Once fish oil is in the intestine, you can’t belch it back up.
+Once fish oil is in the intestine, you can’t burp it back up.

 Bottom-line: you may experience some minor fish oil side effects but there are ways to reduce the effects.
 The overall benefits of fish oil are so great that it is worth understanding and coping with the occasional small discomforts.